gerimate/laravel-gimlet-test/README.md

 # Laravel Gimlet Test Application

 Demo Laravel app for Gimlet.
 In the deployment settings, enter `8000` as the exposed port.
 App will run as a single container after deployment.
+For more instructions, read Gimlet documentation.

 Dockerfile not production ready, since .env file is included with an empty `APP_KEY` variable.
 Only recommended for testing/demo purposes.